nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 ### 3.1 Add Feature

 The add feature now supports three types of additions: simple tasks, events and deadlines.
-The `AddCommandParser` will handle the multiple prefixes in the input before the `AddCommand` adds a list of tasks into the taskbook.
+The `AddCommandParser` will handle the prefixes in the input before the `AddCommand` adds a list of tasks into the taskbook.
 Also, our feature allows the user to input multiple tasks with the same descriptions and tags but with different names.
 This makes it easier for user to add repetitive tasks with similar details.

 You can find the specific implementation in the `AddCommandParser` class and the `AddCommand` class